chef/chef-web-docs/content/chef_system_requirements.md

     correctly

-Install and configure the Chef Infra Server, then install and configure a workstation, and then run the bootstrap command from the workstation to install Chef Infra Client on each node.
+Install and configure the Chef Infra Server, then install and configure Chef Workstation, and then run the bootstrap command from Chef Workstation to install Chef Infra Client on each node.

 The Chef Infra Server
 =====================